imaik129/cs257/webapp/readme.txt

 - display x results: Adding pages to view more than top 50 results for search by artist and top 200 for songs and genres

 - Utilizing multiple templates: Plan on making playlists and their inventory a separate template along with data visualizer

+- click 'enter' to search

+- sort playlist by most recent entry of songs

+- have a changing music quote in middle of home page

+EXTRA DETAILS TO IMPLEMENT:
+-Bug fixes (Some are a little weird)

+-Proper await and promise functions. (which will hopefully solve most of the bugs)

+-More detailed comments